Kemah in Galveston County, Texas — The American South (West South Central)

 The name of the town was changed to Kemah with the granting of a post office in 1907.
 Gulf-related businesses such as boat building, commercial fishing, and tourism helped Kemah grow into a town of 1,300 people by 1922.
 Kemah was connected with Seabrook by bridge in 1929.
 A large shrimp fleet located here after the Clear Creek Channel opened in the 1950s.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Ritson Morris and Elmwood Plantation (approx. 2˝ miles away); Site of Clifton-By-The-Sea (approx. 2.8 miles away); Harris County Boys' School Archeological Site (approx. 4 miles away); Webster Presbyterian Church (approx. 4 miles away); West Mansion (was approx. 4 miles away but has been reported missing. ); Prehistoric Indian Campsite (approx. 4.2 miles away); Apollo Mission Control Center (approx. 4.7 miles away); T.J. and Mary Lelia Dick House (approx. 4.7 miles away).
+Ritson Morris and Elmwood Plantation (approx. 2˝ miles away); Site of Clifton-By-The-Sea (approx. 2.8 miles away); Harris County Boys' School Archeological Site (approx. 4 miles away); Webster Presbyterian Church (approx. 4 miles away); Prehistoric Indian Campsite (approx. 4.2 miles away); Apollo Mission Control Center (approx. 4.7 miles away); T.J. and Mary Lelia Dick House (approx. 4.7 miles away); First Baptist Church (approx. 4.7 miles away).

 Also see . . .
 Kemah, TX.
 The Handbook of Texas Online, Texas State Historical Association (Submitted on March 30, 2012, by Bernard Fisher of Mechanicsville, Virginia.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on March 29, 2012, by Jim Evans of Houston, Texas.
-This page has been viewed 469 times since then and 38 times this year.
+It was originally submitted on March 29, 2012, by Jim Evans of Houston, Texas.
+This page has been viewed 523 times since then and 25 times this year.
 Photos: 1, 2. submitted on March 29, 2012, by Jim Evans of Houston, Texas. • Bernard Fisher was the editor who published this page.